byronpendason/byronpendason.github.io/_drafts/2022-11-08-lost-in-translation-ettins-in-old-english.md

 The word *boggle* is related to our word *bogeyman* and the modern fantasy monster *bugbear*.
 These relatives of the boggle should give you an idea of what an ettin would be to the people of Northumberland.

+The story of the Red Ettin (Jacobs, "Red Ettin") is another survival of the term “ettin”, it is an English/Scottish fairy tale collected by Joseph Jacobs in 1890.
+The titular character in this tale is a monstrous giant with three heads who kidnaps women, turns men to stone, and alludes to eating them.

 The classic example of ettins, of course, is Grendel and his mother.
 Grendel was an ettin who lived alone with his mother in fens near Hrothgar's Hall.
 Being annoyed by the noise of civilization, he inflicts a twelve year long bloody era of horror upon Hrothgar's people.
 After he is slain by Beowulf in unarmed conflict, Grendel's mother ventures out to exact vengeance.
 Beowulf tracks her back to her lair, and uses an ancient sword he finds there to slay her and then chop Grendel's head from his body.

 Considering these figures (the red ettin, the boggle, Grendel, and his mother) together, it do not get a positive impression of ettins.
 Of course, these should not all be lumped together to say for certainty this is what all ettins everywhere are like, but rather seen as different facets of the kinds of giants we are to find within the broad category we call ettins.